kotireddy-hub/git-commands/README.md

 1. git add is used to move to file staging area.

 1. git remote -v - to know the remote repo

+1. git pull is used to pull data from repo.